James Michener, Pennsylvania’s Favorite Literary Son

 Lyricist Oscar Hammerstein II lived in Doylestown and his home, where he wrote numerous Broadway classics and where he passed away in 1960, is on the National Historic Register.
 Located at 70 East Road, a campaign has been underway for a few years to open it as a theater and museum for the public.
 Read more about it here: https://www.hammersteinmuseum.org.

-The Michener Art Museum is the fourth stop on our Pennsylvania Author Adventures Trail!
+The Michener Art Museum is the seventh stop on our Pennsylvania Author Adventures Trail!